mstocco/mariostoc.co/content/traininglog/20201025-ironman2021-44weeksout.md

 <!---->
 Although I woke breifly at 0515, last night's sleep was the best I've had in a long time.

 Information about the availability of UVic's Centennial Stadium is next to nonexistant so I decided to drive there and check it out.
-After arriving, I found the gate open and a sign stating _"if you have COVID symptoms, do not enter"_.
+After arriving, I found the gate open and a sign stating _"If you have COVID symptoms, DO NOT ENTER"_.
 I paid for parking, set my kit near the grandstand and set off to do my warm-up.

 The UVic track surface, being a legacy of the 1996 Commonwealth Games, was awesome underfoot.
 The warmup felt good; the weather was near perfect and I had this entire facility to myself!